Some links in this article are affiliate links, which means we earn from qualifying purchases. Learn more.

 With that said, it doesn’t mean that lamb is a bad option to consume when you are on a weight loss journey.
 You just need to make the necessary adjustments to reduce your calories elsewhere and add more protein at another meal time.

 You can use a calorie counter app to help you stay on track with all the changes.
 One of my favorite apps is MacroFactor.
+Using this link gets you an extra week on your free trial (2 weeks total).
+Cancel any time before your trial ends without being charged.

 The Winner: Chicken